kya07/MICB475_25W1_Team_10/README.md

 - Read the proposal docs to know what we have to do
 - Make action items for next week
 - Start the pipeline!!!
+- We have to upload all of our files on GitHub --> include all qza files too

 ### Week 1 (02-Oct-2025)
 #### Agenda